Discarded-Team/Pyndemic/README.md

 **Classes and Defs in PandemicGame.py**
 ***Class One - startinggame***
 This class contains all the defs which preform the actions needed to set up the game, although it does utilise actions found in other classes.
-It contains
+It contains the following def's

 1. BoardTBL (1 Argument)
 Sets up the gameboard from a given .txt file (1st Argument).
 This has columns which give the name, colour, connections and cubes in a city.
 It also has columns which are set to 1 from 0 when a player or research station are present.